 Our stay at Ulu Ulu Resort, in Temburong National Park, threw us far out from our usual comfort zone, as part of a wider project for Fanfan to face her fears in Brunei’s deep Bornean rainforests.
 And it has taken us a while to share the resort experience, but it is no doubt one of the most memorable stays of the years, hence we are coming back to it now.
 As it was an experience that just needs to be shared.
-So we spent two nights and three days at the Ulu Ulu Resort, and while it is possible to experience Temburong National Park on a quick day trip from Brunei’s capital Bandar Seri Begawan, I would forever recommend at least one night at Ulu Ulu Resort (packages shown here).
+So we spent two nights and three days at the Ulu Ulu Resort, and while it is possible to experience Temburong National Park on a quick day trip from Brunei’s capital Bandar Seri Begawan, I would forever recommend at least one night at Ulu Ulu Resort (packages shown here) and adding it into your Asia vacation plans.
 But this is not so much for the night-time experience in the rainforests, but because it’s just a really long journey to get there in the first place.
 And it would be wasted to rush in and out again.
 So our own visit followed a four-hour journey in minivans, speedboats and longboats, before reaching our final destination, in the dense primary rainforests of Brunei, at the Ulu Ulu Resort.

 Far, Far Away